 What to Expect

-3. The exam will start with a review of the medical history and some questions about your specific concerns.
+2. You will be called back to the exam room to begin your exam.
+The exam will start with a review of your or your child's medical history and some questions about your specific concerns.

-4. Vision will be checked.
-Older children will read the typical vision chart on our special computerized screen; younger children may match letters on the computer.
+3. Vision will be checked.
+Older children will read the typical vision chart on our special computerized screen, while younger children may match letters on the computer.
 Children under three years of age are evaluated by determining if they are favoring either eye (fixation preference).

 • Vision